 An under-voltage lockout pin is provided to disable the regulator without entering shutdown.
 If the UVLO pin is pulled below 1.215V, the regulator enters a standby mode of operation with the soft-start capacitor discharged and outputs disabled, but with the VCC regulator running.
 If the UVLO input is pulled above 1.215V, the controller will resume normal operation.
 A voltage divider from input to ground can be used to set a VIN threshold to disable the supply in brown-out conditions or for low input faults.
-The UVLO pin has a 5 μA internal pull up current that allows this pin to left open if the input under-voltage lockout function is not needed.
-For applications which require fast on/off cycling, the UVLO pin with an open collector control signal may be used to ensure proper start-up sequencing.
+The UVLO pin has a 5 $\mu$ A internal pull up current that allows this pin to left open if the input under-voltage lockout function is not needed.

-The UVLO pin is also used to implement a "hiccup" current limit.
-If a current limit fault exists for more than 256 consecutive clock cycles, the UVLO pin will be internally pulled down to 200mV and then released, and a new SS cycle initiated.
+The UVLO pin can also be used to implement a "hiccup" current limit.
+If a current limit fault exists for more than 256 consecutive clock cycles, the UVLO pin will be internally pulled down to 200mV and then released.
 A capacitor to ground connected to the UVLO pin will set the timing for hiccup mode current limit.
 When this feature is used in conjunction with the voltage divider, a diode across the top resistor may be used to discharge the capacitor in the event of an input under-voltage condition.
-There is a 5 μs filter at the input to the fault comparator.
-At higher switching frequency (greater than approximately 250 kHz) the hiccup timer may be disabled if the fault capacitor is not used.